Fibromyalgia: Other exercise types

 A 2021 meta-analysis found that meditative exercise programs (tai chi, yoga, qigong) were superior to other forms of exercise (aerobic, flexibility, resistance) in improving sleep quality.
 Other meta-analyses also found positive effects of tai chi for sleep, fibromyalgia symptoms, and pain, fatigue, depression and quality of life.
 These tai chi interventions frequently included 1-hour sessions practiced 1–3 times a week for 12 weeks.
 Meditative exercises, as a whole, may achieve desired outcomes through biological mechanisms such as antioxidation, anti-inflammation, reduction in sympathetic activity, and modulation of glucocorticoid receptor sensitivity.

 Several reviews and meta-analyses suggest that aquatic training can improve symptoms and wellness in people with fibromyalgia.
 It is recommended to practice aquatic therapy at least twice a week using a low to moderate intensity.
 However, aquatic therapy does not appear to be superior to other types of exercise.

 Combinations of different exercises, such as flexibility and aerobic training, may improve stiffness.
 However, the evidence is of low-quality.
 It is not clear if flexibility training alone, compared to aerobic training, is effective at reducing symptoms or has any adverse effects.
 According to a 2017 systematic review it is uncertain whether vibration training in combination with exercise may improve pain, fatigue, and stiffness.

 Medications

-A 2024 review found that currently available pharmacological options appeared to be limited in efficacy for FM.
-As of 2018, all country published guidelines for the management and treatment of fibromyalgia emphasized that medications are not required.
-The German guidelines outlined parameters for drug therapy termination and recommended considering drug holidays after six months.

-Health Canada and the US Food and Drug Administration (FDA) have approved pregabalin (an anticonvulsant) and duloxetine (a serotonin–norepinephrine reuptake inhibitor) for the management of fibromyalgia.
+The US Food and Drug Administration (FDA) and Health Canada have approved pregabalin (an anticonvulsant) and duloxetine (a serotonin–norepinephrine reuptake inhibitor) for the management of fibromyalgia.
 The FDA also approved milnacipran (another serotonin–norepinephrine reuptake inhibitor), but the European Medicines Agency refused marketing authority.